This post is all about the beginning steps to guided selling and why it is crucial for your business to succeed.

 What does the seller need?

 The seller needs to be helpful, collaborative, informative, and a value-add asset in the process.
-To be all of these things in a B2B complex sale, sellers need to make a fundamental shift from the way they are selling today.
+To be all of these things in a B2B complex sale, sellers need to shift from how they are selling today.

-The big change I learned is that buyers do not want to hear about your product.
+The significant change I learned is that buyers do not want to hear about your product.

 Don’t Talk About My Product?
 Then what am I going to talk about?